ClaudiaInSweden/hanneles_art_gallery/README.md

 ## Bugs

+When a logged in user opens the Profile page and there is no saved data, it is possible to save the empty form by clicking on Update Profile.

+When sorting paintings by price the sold items are included in the result list.

 Status February 2024:
 Unfortunately there is a bug concerning the number of times the user can add a painting into the shopping cart.
 This was working perfectly fine until the day before submission but one of the validation tools throw an error that an input element cannot have a min & max value so I removed it.... and now you can click a couple of times and it adds the painting each time to the cart.
 I'm afraid I won't be able to fix this problem before submission.
 **--> This was solved in the latest release (July 2024) by modifying the checkout view. **

-When a logged in user opens the Profile page and there is no saved data, it is possible to save the empty form by clicking on Update Profile.
-This needs to be solved by updating the form.